 Becoming a real estate investor does not have to mean becoming a landlord as well.
 To be honest, being a landlord, managing your own rental property, marketing it, screening tenants, dealing with renters, and repairing your investment property is a lot of hard work and not always a good option, especially if you invest in real estate part time and have another 9-to-5 job.
 The way to turn rental properties into a source of passive rental income is to hire a professional property management company.

 Most residential property managers charge between 4% and 12% of the gross monthly rental income, and others charge a flat fee which depends on the size and type of your investment property (an average of $150 for a single family home).
 While this may sound like a big chunk of your rental income, keep in mind that a property management company will be able to push your return on investment up by lowering the vacancy rate, increasing the occupancy rate, finding good tenants, making repairs on time before they turn into major problems, and saving on contractors.
 Optimizing the rental process will thus not only provide you with passive real estate income but also raise your cash on cash return and cap rate.

 Furthermore, the recent advancement of must-have real estate investment tools has made the process of researching housing markets, looking for lucrative properties for sale, and analyzing their investment potential much more passive than it used to be a decade ago.
 Real estate investors used to dread the idea of conducting real estate market analysis and performing investment property analysis for weeks or even months in a row to find a single rental property as a result.
 Not to mention that beginner investors had no chance to beat the competition.
-Now such tools as the rental property calculator and the Property Finder allow you to find an investment property with a high return from your phone or computer in a matter of minutes.
+Now such tools as the Airbnb calculator and the Property Finder allow you to find an investment property with a high return from your phone or computer in a matter of minutes.

 To give you a headstart, here are the cap rates by city which you can expect in 2019.